Scheme Management Software: BeatRoute’s Period Purchase Schemes for Dealer Loyalty

 What is a period purchase scheme?

 A period purchase scheme is a trade-promotion structure that rewards a dealer, distributor, or retailer for cumulative purchases across a defined window (typically a month, quarter, or season) rather than on a single invoice.
-BeatRoute is the only SFA-DMS built to execute your sales goals, and its Scheme AI Agent lets trade-marketing teams run these schemes with tiered targets, live progress tracking, and automatic settlement.
+Scheme management software like BeatRoute automates tiered targets, live progress tracking, and automatic settlement.

 How is a period purchase scheme different from an in-bill scheme?

 An in-bill scheme rewards a single transaction (buy 10, get 1 free on this order).
 A period purchase scheme rewards a pattern of orders across a window.
-In-bill schemes are simple but do not change buying behaviour beyond the invoice.
+In-bill schemes do not change buying behavior beyond the invoice.
 Period schemes shift how a dealer allocates their category spend for weeks at a time, which is where the real volume uplift comes from.

 Why do tiered targets work better than a single flat target?

-A flat target (hit 50 cases, earn a reward) is binary.
-Dealers who fall short stop trying, and dealers who cleared early stop buying.
+A flat target is binary: dealers who fall short stop trying, and dealers who cleared early stop buying.
 A three-tier ladder keeps every dealer engaged for the whole window.
 Dealers near a boundary push for the next tier, and dealers well past one tier chase the one above.
 Brands pay more rebate but sell meaningfully more volume.

 How does BeatRoute roll up orders across channels for a period scheme?

-BeatRoute aggregates every order path (rep-captured orders, self-orders placed through the Dealer App, and van sales drop-offs) into a single cumulative total per dealer in real time.
+BeatRoute aggregates every order path (rep-captured orders, self-orders placed through the Retailer & Influencer App, and van sales drop-offs) into a single cumulative total per dealer in real time.
 Returns, damages, and credit notes follow configurable rules set at scheme launch.
 The dealer sees a live progress bar on their phone, and the field rep sees the same figure on the order screen.

 How does the Order AI Agent help dealers hit their tier?

-The Order AI Agent watches each dealer’s progress against their tier targets and recommends the specific order that closes the gap.
-When a dealer is a few cases short of the next tier with days left in the window, the rep’s next-visit screen surfaces a targeted nudge, like “propose 8 cases of the fastest-moving SKU to unlock the 7% rebate.”
-Nudges are timed and tied to money the dealer is about to leave on the table.
+The Order AI Agent watches each dealer’s progress against tier targets and recommends the specific order that closes the gap.
+When a dealer is a few cases short of the next tier with days left in the window, the rep’s next-visit screen surfaces a targeted nudge tied to the rebate the dealer is about to miss.
+The agent delivers 4-6% sales uplift from recommendations alone.

 Yes.
-Schemes can be configured to count only specific SKUs, specific ranges, or a minimum product mix toward the tier tally.
+Schemes can be configured to count only specific SKUs or a minimum product mix toward the tier tally.
 A well-designed scheme makes slower SKUs scheme-eligible, which pushes dealers to stock the parts of the range they would otherwise skip.
-Over two or three windows, shelf range widens without any additional incentive spend.
+Over two or three windows, shelf range widens without additional incentive spend.

 Soham Chakraborty